 Make your file be imported as a textfile.
 Write an AssetPostProcessor, and in that do the parsing of the text, create a bunch of new objects (texture2d, material, custom scriptableobjects, AnimationClips, whatever), and use AssetDatabase.AddObjectToAsset()

 Again, I'm not 100% sure this will work, but it's a good first shot.
 Please be aware that Unity2.6.1 has a bug that makes a textasset being read as binary be garbled, so use an actual textformat, and not a binary one.
 I fixed this for Unity3.

-answered May 22, 2010 at 10:31 PM
+May 21, 2010 at 10:15 PM

 You can't create your own file formats that Unity imports, as far as I know.
 Sure, you can stick whatever files you want inside your Assets folder, and you could MAYBE write an editor script to have a custom Inspector for those files, but that's unreasonable.
 Here's what you can do that should be relatively easy: